WELCOME

 The Microscopy Resources On the North Quad (MicRoN) core is a light microscopy core established by the Departments of Genetics, Immunology and Microbiology, and it is open to all HMS researchers, including Affiliated hospitals and biotech companies.
 MicRoN is a non-traditional decentralized or "floating" microscopy core.
 All the instruments housed in the facility are embedded within the Departments of Microbiology, Immunology, and Genetics in NRB and HIM.
-We find that this model generates a greater interaction among trainees from the three departments and encourages a more collaborative environment.
+We find that this model generates greater interaction among trainees from the three departments and encourages a more collaborative environment.

-MicRoN Mission
+Our Mission

-- Provide technical support and basic maintenance of our microscopes.
+• Provide technical support and basic maintenance of our microscopes.

-- Advise Microbiology, Immunology, and Genetics departments of unmet microscopy needs.
+• Advise Microbiology, Immunology, and Genetics departments of unmet microscopy needs.

 MicRoN Events